The essential TEFL qualification that’s trusted by employers, language schools and governments around the world.

 How you will be assessed

 You will be assessed throughout the course.
 There is no final examination.
-An external assessor, appointed by Cambridge English Language Assessment, moderates each course.
+An external assessor, appointed by Cambridge Assessment English, moderates each course.

 There are two types of assessment – Teaching Practice and Written Assignments.
 To get the CELTA certificate, you must pass both assessments.